Greece or Spain: How to Choose the Right Destination for You

 • Madrid: Spain’s capital and largest city, Madrid, has elegant architecture and a vibrant cultural scene.
 Home to one of Europe’s best museums, the El Prado, Madrid is a perfect city break destination for its many parks, sightseeing opportunities, and restaurants.

-• Barcelona: the capital city of Catalonia’s autonomous community, Barcelona is one of Spain’s largest cities.
-Boasting iconic attractions, from the Sagrada Familia to Gaudì creations, Barcelona has a perfect mix of culture and history with a contemporary and cosmopolitan vibe and many hang-out spots.
+• Barcelona, the capital of Catalonia’s autonomous community, is one of Spain’s largest cities.
+Boasting iconic attractions, from the Sagrada Familia to Gaudì creations, Barcelona has a perfect mix of culture and history with a contemporary and cosmopolitan vibe and hangout spots.

 • Seville: the third-largest Spanish city, Seville is the capital of the region of Andalusia.
-The birthplace of the flamenco dance, Seville offers visitors the remnants of its Moorish past and great attractions, including Plaza de España and the Royal Alcázar.
+The birthplace of flamenco, Seville offers visitors remnants of its Moorish past and fantastic attractions, including Plaza de España and the Royal Alcázar.

 So, which country do you think is best for your next city break?